 These are not hard rules, and making a puzzle board a few inches bigger than the puzzle you have in mind wouldn’t hurt.
 As for me, I used plywood sheets the exact size of the picture frame I had at hand: 28 x 35 inch and it worked well for a 1000 piece puzzle.

 The first 2 plywood pieces will become the top and bottom of the table and the third piece, with modifications in Step 5, will become the drawers bottoms.

 Step Two – prepare the picture frame

 Cut your 4-picture frame.
-You will need to make 8 cuts (see illustration), and the loose pieces will become your drawer fronts in a minute, so don’t loose them!
-Alternatively, measure and cut five wooden planks, to come up with the same 4-picture frame without the 4 marked pieces.
+You will need to make 8 cuts (see illustration), and the loose pieces will become your drawer fronts in a minute, so don’t lose them!
+Alternatively, measure and cut nine wooden planks (3 as long as the table and 6 as wide as you want the drawers to be), to come up with the same 4-picture frame without the 4 marked pieces.

 Step Three – make the center layer of the puzzle board

 Glue and nail the picture frame to the first sheet of plywood.
 Measure how deep your drawers can be before they hit the central stick (I went for 17 inches).